-Delia Smith wears many hats including a top chef, an author, and a television personality.
-She started her career as a hairdresser at 16 but changed into cooking at the age of 21.
-She took a job as a cooking writer for the Daily Mirror’s magazine, for editor Michael Wynn-Jones.
+Delia Smith wears many hats: She's a top chef, an author and a television personality.
+She started her career as a hairdresser at 16 but switched to cooking at the age of 21.
+She took a job as a cooking writer for the Daily Mirror’s magazine with editor Michael Wynn-Jones.
 She wrote for 12 years about cooking and famous chefs around the world.
-She has made television appearances in Family Far and soon became a resident cook on the BBC.
+After making television appearances in Family Far, she soon became a resident cook on the BBC.

 3. Gordon Ramsay

 Ramsay is viewed as one of the top chefs, if not the best for his cuisines.
-He has won a total of 16 Michelin Stars and held three stars at the same time.
+He has won a total of 16 Michelin stars and held three stars at the same time.
 He is ranked third if judged by Michelin stars, currently being beaten by Alain Ducasse and Joel Robuchon.

-2. Marco Pierre-White
+2. Marco Pierre White

-This English chef started with a Harvey’s restaurant in Wandsworth Common, London.
-This is a very large restaurant.
-Maco Pierre-White earned a Michelin star award almost as soon as the doors opened and a second award the following year.
+This English chef started with a Harveys restaurant in Wandsworth Common, London.
+This was a very large restaurant.
+Pierre White earned a Michelin star award almost as soon as the doors opened and a second award the following year.
 He won a third Michelin star award working in the dining room at the Restaurant Marco Pierre White.
-Gordon Ramsey has been an employee of his along with other famous chefs like Bryn Williams and Jason Atherton.
-He is known to personally cook a side of chips when patrons would ask for some with their lunch rather than serve a bag of crisps.
-Marco Pierre-White is known to have a major temper but to be an amazing chef.
+Memorably, he would personally cook a side of chips when patrons asked for some with their lunch rather than serving a bag of crisps.
+Gordon Ramsey has been an employee of his, along with other famous chefs like Bryn Williams and Jason Atherton.

 1. Heston Blumenthal